aki-art/ONI-Mods/AkisExtraTwitchEvents/readme.md

 ## Midas Touch
 Turns most things in a radius around the cursor into Gold.
 Lasts 15 seconds.

+## Slime Touch
+Turns most things in a radius around the cursor into Slime, while spawning Morbs.
+Lasts 15 seconds.

 ## Retro Vision
 Pixelates the screen for 30 seconds.